multiversx/mx-docs/docs/developers/nft-tokens.md

 ### **Stop NFT creation**

-The ESDT manager can stop the creation of an NFT for the given ESDT forever, by removing the only `ESDTRoleNFTCreate` role available.
+The ESDT manager can stop the creation of an NFT for the given ESDT forever by removing the only `ESDTRoleNFTCreate` role available.
 This is done by performing a transaction like this:

 ```